What is Balkan? A Comprehensive Guide to the Region

 The oldest surviving building in Bled is the Romanesque Church of St. Donatus, built around 1160.
 The church contains many items of interest, including a painting of St. George slaying a dragon.

-The castle of Bled was originally built in the 9th century, but most of what we see today was reconstructed in the 19th century.
+The castle of Bled was first built in the 9th century.
+However, most of what we see today was rebuilt in the 19th century.
 The castle consists of four parts: the keep, the chapel, the residential buildings, and the gardens.

-In addition to being one of the most popular tourist destinations in Slovenia, Bled is also famous for its natural beauty.
+Bled is one of the most popular tourist spots in Slovenia.
+It is also known for its natural beauty.
 The town sits at the bottom of a steep valley surrounded by towering peaks.
-There are over 200 waterfalls within 20 minutes drive of Bled.
+There are over 200 waterfalls within 20 20-minute drive of Bled.

 The Balkan Peninsula is surrounded by water.

-The Balkan Peninsula is surrounded by water on three sides, and the only land border with a neighboring country is between Greece and Albania.
-The region has been inhabited for thousands of years, but it was not until the late 19th century that the area experienced significant political change.
+The Balkan Peninsula is surrounded by water on three sides.
+The only land border is between Greece and Albania.
+The region has been lived in for thousands of years.
+However, it was not until the late 1800s that the area saw major political change.

-The region has a long history of conflict, especially during World War I and II.
-During the Cold War, Yugoslavia was split into two separate states—Yugoslavia and Serbia, and Montenegro.
+The region has a long history of conflict, especially during World Wars I and II.
+During the Cold War, Yugoslavia was split into two separate states: Yugoslavia and Serbia, and Montenegro.
 Bosnia and Herzegovina declared independence in 1992, followed by Kosovo in 2008.

 Balkan countries have a high degree of ethnic diversity.
 This can be seen in their languages, religions, and cultures.
 In addition to this, they share common characteristics, such as mountainous terrain, rugged coasts, and large rivers.
 These factors make them attractive to tourists seeking adventure and relaxation.